jamesmh/coravel/DocsV2/docs/Queuing/README.md

 Most of the methods on the `IQueue` interface will return a `Guid` that represents the unique id for the task you pushed to the queue.
 Also, Coravel's queue exposes some internal events that you can hook into.

 Combining these: you can create listeners for the events `QueueTaskStarted` and `QueueTaskCompleted` that verify the progress of specific tasks in real-time.
+When a task/job crashes, then the event `DequeuedTaskFailed` will be emitted.
+Creating a listener for this one might be helpful too.

 A basic listener that notifies some user interface of task progress might look something like this: